mic-e/kspnavballdockingalignmentindicator/readme.md

+Note: This mod is out of date.
+It was continued [over here](https://github.com/linuxgurugamer/NavBallDockingAlignmentIndicatorCE).

 ### How to install

 Like pretty much every mod, copy the content of GameData to GameData in your KSP folder.